TJBlink/ContactsBook/README.md

 #ContactsBook

-It's a simple project which has been created in order to learn C++ language.
+It's a simple project which has been created in order to learn C++ language and GIT.
-I will see what will be the final effect :)
+We will see what will be the final effect :)